A Tax-Saving Way to Support Collegiate Cambridge

 - Your gift will be put to use today, allowing you to see the difference your donation is making.

 - You pay no income taxes on the gift.
 The transfer generates neither taxable income nor a tax deduction, so you benefit even if you do not itemize your deductions.

-- Use this free tool to calculate an estimate of how much you are required by law to withdraw from your IRA this year.
-It will also give you a sense of you how much that withdrawal will increase your tax bill and how much of a tax penalty you’ll incur if you don’t withdraw those funds.
+- First, use this free tool to calculate an estimate of how much you are required by law to withdraw from your IRA this year.
+It will also give you a sense of how much that withdrawal will increase your tax bill and how much of a tax penalty you’ll incur if you don’t withdraw those funds.

-- Choose how much of that sum you’d like to donate to Cambridge in America as a tax-free QCD gift.
+- Next, choose how much of that sum you’d like to donate to Cambridge in America as a tax-free QCD gift.

-- Follow the personalized instructions based on which financial institution manages your IRA, and then sit back and relax in the knowledge that you’ve both supported collegiate Cambridge and saved money on your taxes.
+- Then follow the personalized instructions based on which financial institution manages your IRA, and sit back and relax in the knowledge that you’ve both supported collegiate Cambridge and saved money on your taxes.